FAQs

 What is a “play-in”?

-Because Suzuki students studying an instrument play a common repertoire, they are able to enjoy and benefit from playing together.
+Because Suzuki students studying an instrument play a common repertoire, they can enjoy and benefit from playing together.
 A play-in provides this opportunity.
-Our Tutti play-in on Sunday features the opportunity for violinists, violists, cellists, and bassists to play Suzuki repertoire accompanied by our faculty orchestra.
+Our Tutti play-in on Sunday offers violinists, violists, cellists, and bassists the opportunity to perform Suzuki repertoire accompanied by our faculty orchestra.

 Also on Sunday, in Two Pianos, Four Hands at SOSI, piano students try out their ensemble skills by playing a Suzuki piece accompanied by a faculty member in a two-piano arrangement.

-The Sonatina Jamboree for pianists is an informal event during which the students play a polished, memorized movement from a sonatina (or the Beethoven sonata in Book 4) in the Suzuki repertoire, accompanied by a faculty string quartet.
+The Sonatina Jamboree for pianists is an informal event in which students perform a polished, memorized movement from a sonatina (or the Beethoven sonata in Book 4) in the Suzuki repertoire, accompanied by a faculty string quartet.

 My family will be commuting to SOSI each day.
 How should I plan my days for that week?

-Just as in your regular Suzuki lessons with your home teacher, parents attend their children's lessons, observing and learning from each other.
+Just as in your regular Suzuki lessons with your home teacher, parents attend their children's lessons to observe and learn from one another.
 The regular daily schedule of classes begins at 8:30 am and ends at 4 pm.
 However, each day there are special events beginning at 4:15 pm for about an hour, and some events take place after supper.
-On Friday, all students perform in the Piano Finale or String Finale.
+On Friday, all students perform in the Piano Finale or the String Finale.

-So that you and your family may take full advantage of the exciting opportunities offered at the Institute, plan on attending the entire program, even if you are commuting each day to the campus.
+So that you and your family may take full advantage of the Institute’s exciting opportunities, plan to attend the entire program, even if you are commuting to campus each day.
 SOSI Week is a time when you and your family can enjoy total immersion in music!

 When will I find out my child's daily schedule and the schedule of Special Events?

-Registration for students is on the first Sunday of the Institute between 11 am and 3 pm, in Room 208 of the Bricker Academic Building, situated on Bricker Avenue.
+Registration for students is on the first Sunday of the Institute, between 11 am and 3 pm, in Room 110 of the Bricker Academic Building on Bricker Avenue.
 At registration, you will receive a packet containing your child's daily schedule and a link to the online InfoPak with all details of all activities during the week.
 As well, the InfoPak will be updated and corrected as needed so check it daily, and remember to refresh your browser so you don’t see the previous version.

 What else besides registration happens on SOSI's Opening Day?

 Once you receive your packet at registration, we suggest you and your child find each room for the classes and activities listed on your schedule.
-When regular classes begin on Monday, you both will already be familiar with the routes to get to each location.
+When regular classes begin on Monday, you will both already be familiar with the routes to each location.

-For those students who have enrolled in the Operetta program, there will be a video audition ahead of time.
-The first rehearsal is on Sunday from 1:30–3 pm, and there is another rehearsal on Sunday at 6 pm.
+For students enrolled in the Operetta program, there will be a video audition in advance.
+The first rehearsal is on Sunday from 1:30 to 3 pm, and there is another rehearsal on Sunday at 6 pm.
 You will receive more detailed information from our Office prior to SOSI Week.

 Young Artist Program and Senior students will start some of their classes on Sunday morning or afternoon.
 Information about these classes will be sent via email before SOSI begins.